-Nikon haven’t improved D5500 performances and is pretty much the same as D5300 as both the cameras utilize the facility of EXPEED 4 Image Processor which offers a quality burst of performance at 5 fps.
-It is not as good as the sport cameras but can provide you with the element of action keeping in mind your demands.
+Nikon hasn’t improved D5500 performances and is pretty much the same as D5300 as both the cameras utilize the facility of EXPEED 4 Image Processor which offers a quality burst of performance at 5 fps.
+It is not as good as the sports cameras but can provide you with the element of action keeping in mind your demands.

 The default ISO sensitivity reading of D5500 is 100-25,600 unlike the non-recommended Nikon D5300 in its extended mode.
-Although Nikon have put in some work in achieving more and more noise reduction but still the very top ISO settings are not recommended.
+Although Nikon has put in some work in achieving more and more noise reduction still the very top ISO settings are not recommended.

 The Nikon D5500’s camera result is considered as one of the bests for APS-C cameras and critics have sung praises regarding its color tone.
-The camera was tested to its limits by capturing dark grey sky lines of London city and it was proved that its color tone was very sturdy, punchy and well balanced saturated.
+The camera was tested to its limits by capturing dark gray skylines of London city and it was proved that its color tone was very sturdy, punchy and well-balanced saturated.

-Brilliant end results means that you do not have to rely on post processing to achieve a perfect color tone although you will have to turn on the Active D-Lightning to achieve the best results.
+Brilliant end results mean that you do not have to rely on post-processing to achieve a perfect color tone although you will have to turn on the Active D-Lightning to achieve the best results.
 The Active-D Lightning mode tinkers with the shadow level to execute the classic dynamic range.

 Interestingly, the camera has a stereo microphone incorporated into it and a microphone hot show on top of it utilized to mount the microphone.
-The camera doesn’t have the optical stabilization technology so you will have to be thoroughly precaution about the lens you fix in.
+The camera doesn’t have the optical stabilization technology so you will have to be thoroughly precautioning about the lens you fix it.